iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 ---
 ### **Another Proof | Direct Minimal Distance**

 We made another proof for the same problem.
 However this proof of the strict separation theorem doesn't require the use of the Obtuse Angle Lemma.
-It's something that can be found in \<A Coure in Combinatorial Optimizations\> by Alexander Schrijver.
+It's something that can be found in \<A Course in Combinatorial Optimizations\> by Alexander Schrijver.
 The approach is more direct and it uses proof by contradiction.

 We define the set $\mathcal C \neq \emptyset$ to be convex and $z\neq \mathcal C$.
-We consider the following quatities:
+We consider the following qualities:

 $$
 \begin{aligned}